 This is another in our occasional series of decoding Buffalo postcards.
 Today, in honor of the Independence Day holiday, a detail of a colorized postcard c.
 1906 showing Buffalo on the eve of, likely, July 4th, and at its peak in the hierarchy of American cities.
 It is one of our favorite views of the city.
 The artist Childe Hassam made his living painting similar scenes of New York City 10 years later.
 Based on a photograph, the image is unusual for its elevated perspective in the middle of a busy street, and rich in information.
 To wit:

 - Ellicott Square, in the left foreground (Daniel Burnham & Co., 1895-6) has its cornice intact and awnings shading store windows and office windows, and has its original light gray terra cotta.
-The cornice was removed and tinted windows installed in the 1970s, under the management of Carl Paladino (the developers first project, and the birth of Ellicott Development).
+The cornice was removed and tinted windows installed in the 1970s, under the management of Carl Paladino (the developer's first project, and the birth of Ellicott Development).
 Not only did this result in banishing real awnings, it made it difficult for passersby to see what merchants had on offer.
-So rigid-framed advertising canopies meant to evoke ye olde clothing awnings have been installed, as in Ellicott Developments convenience store on the Washington Street side.
+So rigid-framed advertising canopies meant to evoke ye olde clothing awnings have been installed, as in Ellicott Development's convenience store on the Washington Street side.
 Paladino also had the entire building repainted in a mousy brown a couple years ago.
 Thanks, Carl.

 - There is a line of streetcars headed up Main Street.
 The number 8 Main Street line itself had departures every two minutes during working hours.
 Many other lines shared this track, and others crossed it just behind the photographer at Shelton Square.
 It was the public transit hub of Buffalo, which explains why Ellicott Square was built there.
+The streetcars moved slowly, attested by the people walking back and forth amidst the cars.

 - Mobility is free-range; there are sidewalks, but pedestrians are crossing at will and standing at various points, as are horses and carriages, and bicycles—at least six of them in this scene.
 There are no automobiles, moving or parked, although there were a good number already registered in the city.
-Soon, to benefit cars, pedestrians would be confined to certain crossing points, and drivers would simply leave their cars willy-nilly at the curb for hours at a time.
+Soon, to benefit autos, pedestrians would be confined to certain crossing points, and drivers would simply leave their cars willy-nilly at the curb for hours at a time.

 - The second White Building, on the right, has just opened.
 The first burned down in 1904.
 This one advertises that it is fireproof (non-combustible supports, floors, and walls), like Ellicott Square and the nearby Guaranty Building.
 A great fear, as buildings began be built taller, was to be caught on an upper floor when fire broke out below.